Vilnius, with Valentyn Odnoviun

 The Baltic states were pretty unknown to me.
 I looked forward to my first visit to Vilnius, the capital of Lithuania.
 She didn’t disappoint.
-A first post about this charming little city, but definitely not the last!
+The first post about this charming little city, but definitely not the last!
+Famous photographer Valentyn Odnoviun as my guide to visit Vilnius.

-This leg of my Trans Europe and Trans Asia project bring me from Poland to Lithuania.
+This leg of my Trans Europe and Trans Asia project brings me from Poland to Lithuania.

 Bialystok – Kaunas